 Loyalty and Dissent

-The script pack below contains bold new work from five playwrights from the Tamasha Developing Artists (TDA) programme.
+- The script pack contains bold new works from five playwrights from the Tamasha Developing Artists (TDA) programme.
 Each writer was commissioned to research and develop pieces inspired by documents held at The National Archives.

 Caribbean through a lens